 To achieve the above objectives the consultant collected baseline data firstly through desktop studies on a: national level; regional, and then finally scoping down to the assessment area and its immediate environs.
 These were combined with a public participation, a checklist and matrix to identify and analyse impacts in order to fully prioritize them and develop efficient and appropriate mitigation measures.
 The key methods that were used to gather information in the ESIA study included desktop studies, site survey and stakeholders' consultations through administration of questionnaires, analysis of potential environmental impacts and development of environmental management plans.
-A stakeholders meeting was held at Grace Onyango Social Centre on 18th November, 2020 to discuss the proposed Multi-Storey Housing Development Project.
+A stakeholders meeting was held at the site on 23rd June 2023 to discuss the proposed Multi-Storey Housing Development Project.
 The minutes of the meeting are attached in Annexes of this study report.